Isoparametric hypersurfaces and metrics of constant scalar curvature: Proof of Theorem 1.4

 \begin{proof} Let $y(t)= Y(1+tw)$.
 Then $y'(0)=0$ (this is essentially the fact that $g+h$ has constant scalar curvature).
 And

 It follows from the hypothesis that the expression above is negative, which proves the Lemma.

 \end{proof}

-\begin{proof}[Proof of Theorem 1.3] We are considering an isoparametric function $f:M\longrightarrow \re$ such that $S$ is one of its regular level sets and $\lambda_0 <0$ is the first eigenvalue of $\Delta_g|_{S_f}$ (see Proposition 3.2).
-Then the previous Lemma tells us that the constant functions do not minimize the Yamabe functional restricted to $S_f$.
+\begin{proof}[Proof of Theorem 1.4] We are considering an isoparametric function $f:M\longrightarrow \re$ such that $S$ is one of its regular level sets and $\lambda_0 <0$ is the first negative eigenvalue of $\Delta_g|_{S_f}$ (see Proposition 3.2).
+Then the previous Lemma tells us that (under the conditions of Theorem 1.4) the constant functions do not minimize the Yamabe functional restricted to $S_f$.
 Hence Lemma \ref{existsuthatminimize} says that there exists a positive non-constant function $u\in S_f$ which minimizes $Y$ in $S_f$.
-Therefore $u$, seen as a function from $M\times N$ to $\re$, is a solution of the Yamabe equation in $(M\times N,g+h)$ and $S$ is included in a level set of $u$.
+Therefore $u$, seen as a function from $M\times N$ to $\re_{>0}$, is a solution of the Yamabe equation in $(M\times N,g+h)$ and $S$ is included in a level set of $u$.

 \end{proof}